LimbicAI/backend-code-challenge/README.md

+# Back End Code Challenge

+In this Back End Coding Challenge Limbic would like to see your skills and coding habits in a production server environment.

+Please don't spend more than about 8 hours on this.
+We are mostly interested in seeing your coding style and patterns, even if you don't finish everything.

-# backend-code-challenge
+# The Challenge

-My main motiviation with this project is to see what you do with foreign code, but only generally, and in small amount of hours.
-I think this should be doable, even without any graphql experience before.
-It might be useful to read through the Apollo Graphql Tutorial first, to give some basic introduction to graphql as a whole.

-I'd like how far you come in 8 hours or so.
-Really don't spend more time on it, I just want to see how you code, not necessarily how fast!

-If you get stuck with the setup, chat us up ASAP, because I wouldn't feel good when you'd be spending time on that.

-# Goal for you!

-You are tasked with writing a piece of software to create Users and Posts.
+You are tasked with writing an API to create Users and Posts.
+It should be a Node.js server with the following endpoints:
-It must comprise an Node.js Apollo Graphql Server with PostgreSQL as database storage with the following queries / mutations:

-- [ ] Register a new user to database.
+- Register a new user to database
-- [ ] Create a new user's post to database.
+- Create a new post for user in database
-- [ ] Return user and his posts.
+- Return user and his posts
-- [ ] Add unit tests for the above services.

-## Stack to use:
+## Stack Options:

+You can pick from 2 different tech stacks, which are of equal interest to us:

+### *PostgreSQL*

+- TypeScript
-- NodeJS
+- Node.js
-- Apollo graphql server
+- Apollo GraphQL
-- PostgreSQL (you can use an ORM like Sequelize ORM for if you use plain sql we are open to this approach too)
+- PostgreSQL (you may use an ORM like Sequelize if you like)
+- Jest / Mocha-Chai

+### *MongoDB*

+- TypeScript
+- Node.js
-- Docker
+- Express
+- MongoDB (you may use libs other than the native one if you like)
-- Jest / Mocha-Chai (pick a tool that fits you more)
+- Jest / Mocha-Chai

 ## Requirements:

-- It must be production quality according to your understanding of it - tests, Docker, README, etc.
+- It should be production quality as you understand it, i.e. tests, Docker, README, documentation, etc.

-## General notes:

-- You will submit the source code for your solution to us as a compressed file containing all the code and possible documentation.
-Please make sure to not include unnecessary files such as the Git repository, compiled binaries, etc;
-- Please **do not upload** your solution to public repositories in GitHub, BitBucket, etc.

 ## Things we're looking for:

+- TypeScript
+- Project structure
-- Unit tests;
+- Unit tests
-- API design;
+- API design
-- Error handling.
+- Error handling
-- Dockerize the service.
+- Dockerize the service

-# Extra bonus!
+## Bonus!

-The following tasks are not required, but will give you an extra bonus in case you accomplished them
+The following tasks are not required, but will give you an extra bonus if you complete them

-- [ ] Update this user -> You should take concurrency issues into consideration, eg multiple concurrent updates;
+- Update user, taking into consideration possible concurrency issues

-- [ ] Add integration tests
+- Integration tests

-## How to submit:
+# Submitting:

+### Option A:

-Fork this repo
+- Fork this repo
-Issue a Pull Request when you're ready to start.
-This will count as your starting date.
+- Issue a Pull Request when you're ready to start.
+This will count as your starting date
-Try to work max 8hours for this test project.
-Setup your development environment for nodeJS + Apollo graphql + Postgres Implement your solution
+- Set up your development environment chosen
+- Implement your server
-Commit your changes into the forked repo
+- Commit changes into the forked repo

+### Option B:

+- Setup your development environment chosen
+- Implement your server
+- Archive your solution into a zip file
+- Send us the zip file.
+We should be able to extract the content and run it from there (w/o node_modules)